PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:50:48
+Last updated: 2024-04-02 15:52:11
-Random Quote: A creative man is motivated by the desire to achieve, not by the desire to beat others. - Ayn Rand
+Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson